The number of fundamental constants from a spacetime-based perspective: Recuperating the MKS system from the SI

 \section{Recuperating the MKS system from the SI}

+Although DOV do not dispute that MKS is enough to express all observables, this section was included for completeness and further reference.
+Thus, let us run history in reverse and recall how the SI units can be reduced to the MKS~system.

-The International System~(SI) has seven basic units: meter, second, kilogram, kelvin, ampere, candela, and mol.
+The SI has seven basic units: meter, second, kilogram, kelvin, ampere, candela, and mol.
 Its birth can be traced back to 1960.
-After the last revision in 2019~\cite{M-D20}, the units of SI were defined by fixing the exact numerical values of seven constants~\cite{L-L77,B05,WM21}: the speed of light in vacuum~$c$, the transition frequency between two hyperfine ground states of cesium-133~$\Delta \nu_{\rm Cs}$, the Planck constant~$h$, the elementary charge~$e$, the Boltzmann constant~$k_B$, the Avogadro constant $N_A$, and the luminous efficacy~$K_{cd}$.
-If all seven SI units were needed to express the observables of nature, then, according to the criterion stated in the Introduction, the number of fundamental constants would be seven, but this is not so.
-Next, we run history in reverse and recall how the SI units can be reduced to the MKS~system.
-Although DOV do not dispute that MKS is enough to express all observables, this section was included for completeness and further reference.
+After the last revision in 2019~\citep{M-D20}, the units of SI were defined by fixing the exact numerical values of seven constants~\citep{L-L77,B05,WM21}: the speed of light in vacuum~$c$, the transition frequency between two hyperfine ground states of cesium-133~$\Delta \nu_{\rm Cs}$, the Planck constant~$h$, the elementary charge~$e$, the Boltzmann constant~$k_B$, the Avogadro constant $N_A$, and the luminous efficacy~$K_{cd}$. {\em If all seven SI units were needed to express the observables of nature, then, according to the criterion stated in the Introduction, the number of fundamental constants would be seven (one for each unit), but this is not so.}

 The mol equals a natural number and will not concern us here.
-By the same token, $1 \; {\rm cd} \equiv (1/683) \; {\rm kg} \cdot {\rm m}^2 \cdot {\rm s}^{-3} / {\rm sr}$ is simply a unit of power per solid angle for a green-light source emitting at a frequency of $540 \times 10^{12}\; {\rm s}^{-1}$ (which approximates the frequency of maximum sensitivity of the human eye).
+By the same token, $ 1 \; {\rm cd} \equiv (1/683) \; {\rm kg} \cdot {\rm m}^2 \cdot {\rm s}^{-3} / {\rm sr} $ is simply a unit of power per solid angle for a green-light source emitting at a frequency of $540 \times 10^{12}\; {\rm s}^{-1}$ (which approximates the frequency of maximum sensitivity of the human eye).
 Thus, let us move on and focus on the kelvin and ampere units.

 After the 2019 revision, the kelvin was defined by fixing the exact value of the Boltzmann constant.
 This also clarifies the role played by the Boltzmann constant as an energy-to-temperature conversion factor: